 Today, middle and rising middle class couples have invested in timeshares when, according to consumer reviews, there are so many more ways to invest.
 Those of us who set aside time to vacation every year are also thinking about what could pay off in the future—and not just for one week a year.
 Timeshare exit strategies exist for any consumer, and most consumers will need the legal assistance to get their money and sanity back.

 This shouldn’t have to be the reality for workers who, on average in America, only get 16 days a year of paid holiday and vacation leave.
 That means that for the rest of the year, couples and families have to plan carefully without large financial expenditures.
 Because we’re overworked and under-vacationed, many of us fall for the lure of a paid weekend or gift, like Disney tickets, wherein a timeshare resort pays for the stay as long as you listen to their timeshare pitch.
+Some major hotel chains have tapped into this, like what is HGV Max at Hilton, by membership at their various resorts.

 Local vacation property: Rather than spend $20,000 on a timeshare condo (over time) and $600 to $1,000 a year on the place that limits you to one vacation place a year, use that money to invest in vacation properties that you can rent out during the winter months and claim as your own in the summer.
 That property will pay for itself over the years, and you’ll have free reign during the summer and off-months for a weekend getaway or lengthier vacation.
 If you are thinking of getting rid of a timeshare, companies and timeshare remediators specialize in terminating the responsibility for paying exorbitant fees, taxes, and increasing interest on timeshare properties.
+Start a search for sites that specialize in how to cancel your timeshare and read their terms carefully.

 Franchise: If you have the wealth to think about a timeshare property, then you might have the foresight to own or co-own a franchise business that you can grow or sell when you’re ready.
 The advantages of a franchise range from lower investment than starting your own business to a professional network already in place that you can simply plug into and run—or hire personnel to run in your stead.